gizburdt/cuztom/readme.md

 # Cuztom

 Cuztom is a Wordpress library, which can be used to easily register Post Types, Taxonomies, Meta Boxes, Term Meta, User Meta.
 Please comment, review, watch, fork and report bugs.
-Requires Wordpress 4.4+. :)
+Requires Wordpress 4.4+ and Composer. :)

 ## Basic usage